Jyothyrajs/CFG_Project/Homework_2.md

 Lucianna Tomlin-Paul: Will work in implementing the point and reward aspects of the app.

-Mina Mahdi: Will work on creating the Habit tracker aspect of the app.
+Mina Mahdi: Will work on implementing the API aspect of the app with Lucianna.

 Naomi McEntegart:  Will work on scheduling / pomodoro